-In all our discussion here, we will assume that boundaries are defined numerically, by coordinates of the corner points and points on interconnecting lines, following the recommendations by the International Hydrographic Organization.
-If the boundaries are defined only graphically, as points and lines on a map, then the encountered errors become much more serious and less predictable.
+In all our discussion here, we will assume that boundaries are defined numerically, by coordinates of the corner points as well as points on interconnecting lines, following the recommendations by the International Hydrographic Organization.
+If the boundaries are defined only graphically, as points and lines on a map, then the errors involved become much more serious and less predictable.